dinngo/furucombo-contract/GUIDELINES.md

 External parameters should be declared as a constant.
 Handler functions should be declared as **payable** no matter it deals with ether or not.
 Failed external service calls should always be reverted.
+External calls should be handled by `try/catch`.
+You may use `_revertMsg()` to note the executing function name and reason.
+Return value is important to provide information for the execution of other functions.
+You should bypass the values from the external call.
+If the external call does not provide return values, you may calculate it in the handler.
+Static types of return value would be the best.
+If reference types are used, the size MUST be defined by the function parameters.
+Run-time defined size might cause unexpected problems.

 ### Tests

 #### Tests should always be implemented

-Tests should be short and capable to present the function of handlers.
+Tests should be short and capable to present the function of handlers, including revert cases to prove the robustness.

 #### Tests must not be random